-As with the previous point, there is nothing wrong with reaching out to a reliable web builder and getting copywriters to provide your product descriptions.
-Just remember that this can be a very expensive process, and so it may be worth learning some of these skills yourself to ensure that you understand exactly what you’re getting or what you may need.
+As with the previous point, there is nothing wrong with reaching out to a reliable web builder to redesign your website.
+Likewise, getting copywriters to provide your product descriptions is helpful.
+Just remember that this can be a very expensive process, so it may be worth learning some of these skills yourself to ensure that you understand exactly what you’re getting or what you may need.
 This is also one of the big benefits of working with a platform like WordPress, as it’s easy to add plugins and make changes to your site later down the line which can enhance functionality over the long term.

 Be Ready to Play the SEO Long Game